 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg (KAW) Foundation.
 Computations were enabled by the supercomputing resource Berzelius provided by National Supercomputer Centre at Link\"{o}ping University and the KAW foundation.
 We also thank the Stiftelsen G.S Magnusons fond (MG2024-0035).

 Authors' contributions are as follows.
-JA verified the theoretical results, wrote Related work, and conducted the pendulum experiment.
+JA verified the theoretical results, wrote Related work, and conducted the pendulum and weather forecasting experiments.
 ZZ came up with the idea and developed the method, wrote the initial draft, proved the theoretical results, and performed the other experiments.
-All authors jointly revised the final manuscript.
+All authors contributed to and revised the final manuscript.

-\section{Impact Statement}
+\section{Impact statement}

 The work is concerned with a fundamental problem within statistics and machine learning.
 It does not directly lead to any ethical and societal concerns needed to be explicitly discussed here.